-Written by Avvo Staff, over 4 years ago.
+Written by Avvo Staff, almost 5 years ago.
 STAFF PICK

 There are three classifications of crime: felonies, misdemeanors and infractions.
 Felonies of which are the most serious of the three.
 Crimes considered a felony

 Written by attorney Sean Tabibian, over 5 years ago.
 STAFF PICK

 There are eight basic steps to the felony process.